Lake Mead’s unexpected water level rise continues

 The Colorado Rockies snowpack that provides the majority of water to the Colorado River basin remains close to 160% of normal, according to Reclamation.

 Downriver at Lake Mead, the water level has risen around four inches since the beginning of March.
-Lake Mead remains forecast to drop around 10 feet by the end of this year, according to Reclamation.
+Lake Mead remains forecast to drop by 10 feet by the end of this year, according to the bureau.

 Snowpack levels